-As custom smart tables are typically a 'Tabular' setup, we can replicate this in the same way using a standard HTML table, conditional fields and the fields from Active Directory.
+As custom smart tables are typically a 'Tabular' setup, we can replicate this, in the same way, using a standard HTML table, conditional fields and the fields from Active Directory.

-- Insert an HTML table of 2 columns by 1 row, this will keep the fields inline with each other.
+- Insert an HTML table of 2 columns by 1 row, this will keep the fields in line with each other.

-- In the right hand column insert the contact fields required from the field menu.
+- In the right-hand column, insert the contact fields required from the field menu.

-In this example we are using Telephone, Mobile, Fax and Email, as these are the standard contact fields used in the majority of signature templates.
+In this example, we are using Telephone, Mobile, Fax and Email, as these are the standard contact fields used in the majority of signature templates.

 - The conditions should check if the field is present, with a single return line included.

 A single return line should not be used here.

-- On each the fields in the right hand column, you will need to add a single return line in the Suffix, apart from the field at the end- in this case the Email Field.
-This will allow the fields to line up to the relevant condition.
+- On each of the fields in the right-hand column, add a single return line in the Suffix, apart from the field at the end; in this case the E-mail field.

-To find the Suffix, click on the field and use the field properties on the right hand side of the Template Editor.
+- Click on the field and use the field properties on the right-hand side of the Template Editor.

-- Once you have set the Return lines in the suffix, set the fields to Hide if Blank: True by double clicking in the option box, or use the drop down arrow to select the correct option.
+- Once you have set the Return lines in the suffix, set the fields to Hide if Blank: True by double-clicking in the options box, or use the drop-down arrow to select the correct option.

-- Next, either add in a fixed width in the left hand column, or use padding in the Style box of the table cell.
+- Next, either add in a fixed width in the left-hand column or use padding in the Style box of the table cell.
 This will allow the prefixes to align accordingly and keep a space between the table cells.

-To edit the table cell, click the cursor next to the Email composite field with the template editor window expanded fully.
+- Click the cursor next to the E-mail composite field with the template editor window expanded fully.
 This will make it easier to edit the table cell.

 - The final result should be similar to the below example.
-Once you are happy, you can style the fields using the Field Properties on the right hand side, or use the Source code with Span Tags.
+Once you are happy, you can style the fields using the Field Properties on the right-hand side, or use the Source code with Span Tags.